darwinanddavis/data_projects/spatial.md

 ### Tasks

 * Predicted animal movement and dispersal potential in space and time using simulation modelling with weather, microclimate, LIDAR, and geolocation data.
-* Developed a simulation frameowrk grounded in metabolic theory of energy and mass exchange.
+* Developed a simulation framework grounded in metabolic theory of energy and mass exchange.

 ### Outcomes